niell-ion/TXRX-Doc-Hub/docs/switchgap/switchgap_overview.md

 ## 2.2 Target Plates

-Target plates are specially designed steel plates that trigger a positive signal detected by the sensor housing.
+Target plates are specially designed steel plates that trigger a positive signal when in proximity of the sensor housing.
+Each system features two plates, one for each switch position.

 * Target plates are always fastened to the switch rail
 * Plates must be position adjusted before use